 Man cleared in ricin letters case sues 2nd suspect

-JACKSON, Miss.
-(AP) — An Elvis impersonator who was ultimately cleared of charges that he sent poison-laced letters to President Barack Obama and others has filed a defamation lawsuit against the current suspect in the case.
+JACKSON, Mississippi (AP) — A man who was ultimately cleared of charges that he sent poison-laced letters to President Barack Obama and others has filed a defamation lawsuit against the current suspect in the case.

-The lawsuit filed Wednesday in Alcorn County Circuit Court in Mississippi says James Everett Dutschke framed Paul Kevin Curtis when he sent ricin-tainted letters on April 8 to Obama, U.S. Sen. Roger Wicker and Sadie Holland, a Mississippi judge.
+The lawsuit filed Wednesday says James Everett Dutschke framed Paul Kevin Curtis when he, Everett Dutschke, sent ricin-tainted letters on April 8 to Obama, U.S. Sen. Roger Wicker and Sadie Holland, a Mississippi judge.

-Curtis says he was subjected to a terrifying ordeal that began April 17 when he was arrested outside his home in Corinth, Miss., when he and his dog "Moo Cow" were heading to Curtis' ex-wife's house.
+Curtis says he was subjected to a terrifying ordeal that began April 17 when he was arrested.

 The charges were dropped six days later when the investigation shifted to Dutschke.

 “Dutschke’s actions caused Curtis to lose income in that once he was arrested and portrayed as a terrorist and a criminal he was no longer marketable in his chosen field,” the lawsuit said.

 The lawsuit seeks damages in an amount to be determined by a jury.